newatoms/beta/_private/pitches/stby.md

 ### Method

 We create a very simple but comprehensive explanatory of what service design is.
-We show what impact service design can have on everyday objects, e.g. developing a stabilizing spoon for parkinson patients.
+We show what impact service design can have on everyday objects by using the development of the stabilizing spoon for parkinson patients.

 ### Outcome